Menu Back toSpeakers

 Peter Mol, PharmD, PhD

-Peter Mol is a principal assessor at the Dutch Medicines Evaluation Board and a member (vice chair) of EMA’s Scientific Advice Working Party.
-He is chair of the EMA Cross-Committee Task force on Registries.
+Peter Mol is the Dutch member of the Committee for Human Medicinal Products.
+He was a previous member (vice chair) of EMA’s Scientific Advice Working Party.
+He is co-chair of the EMA Cross-Committee Task force on Registries.
 He is also a professor of drug regulatory science at the University Medical Center Groningen.
 His research interest is in the area of regulatory science; from new tools to optimize regulatory decision-making (especially impact of personalised medicine and real world evidence), to improve knowledge transfer and with a specific interest in safety communication.

 Bettina Ryll